Hit enter to search or ESC to close

 At their core, each of Constellation’s metrics combine three key layers of information to create benefit-cost analyses that measure the expected long-term, poverty-fighting impact for every dollar we invest:

-• Counterfactuals: To truly understand the impact of our grants, Constellation compares the outcomes for participants in a given program against what would have happened had they not participated.
-A school that graduates 95% of its students sounds impactful, but if 90% of those students are high-performers who would have graduated anyway, the impact of the school isn’t as big as it seems.
+- Counterfactuals: To truly understand the impact of our grants, Constellation compares the outcomes for participants in a given program against what would have happened had they not participated.
+A school that graduates 95% of its students sounds impactful, but if 90% of those students are high-performers who would have graduated anyway, the impact of the school isn’t as big as it might seem.
 To account for this, a counterfactual serves as a benchmark against which to compare outcomes.
-This is often created by leveraging local demographic information to estimate what on average is happening in the lives of participants without support, and then subtracting that estimate from the expected outcomes so it captures only the actual impact of a potential investment.
+This is often created by leveraging local demographic information (e.g. from census data) to estimate what, on average, is happening in the lives of participants without support, and then subtracting that estimate from the expected outcomes so it captures only the actual impact of a potential investment.

-• Nonprofit Data: Constellation uses the information that poverty-fighting organizations generally do have — how many people they are serving, the demographics of those participants, and the financial cost of their programming — to tailor the metrics to the realities of the specific organization up for evaluation.
+- Nonprofit Data: Constellation uses the information that poverty-fighting organizations generally do have — how many people they are serving, the demographics of those participants, the financial cost of their programming, and more — to tailor the metrics to the realities of the specific organization up for evaluation.

-This information (and more) is then carefully built into a metric with the following basic structure:
+This information (and plenty more) is then carefully built into a metric with the following basic structure:

 Poverty-Fighting Benefits = (Number of Participants – Counterfactual) x (Outcome – Counterfactual) x Monetary Benefit

-• Monetary Benefit: this is an estimate of poverty-fighting value that a participant would gain from the quality-of-life improvements of a given intervention (e.g. the value to low-income community members of the improvements to education, health or income).
-We only value programs’ benefits to members of our community who would face poverty, not benefits to the general public or high-income individuals.
+- Monetary Benefit: This is an estimate of poverty-fighting value that a participant would gain from the quality-of-life improvements of a given intervention (e.g. the value to low-income community members of the improvements to education, health, or income).
+We only value a program’s benefits to members of our community who would face poverty, not benefits to the general public or high-income individuals.

 Since a dollar today is worth more than a dollar in the future, Constellation discounts future benefits and values all benefits in today’s dollars.
 The net present value (NPV) expresses the present value of a stream of future benefits.

-Constellation estimates as many of the poverty-fighting benefits of a program as possible using our metrics, then divides the sum of benefits by the total program cost to calculate a benefit-cost ratio.
+Constellation estimates as many of the poverty-fighting benefits of a program as possible using our metrics, then divides the sum of benefits by the total program and administrative cost to calculate a benefit-cost ratio.

-The benefit-cost ratio creates a common scale which allows comparisons of impact between otherwise uncomparable outcomes.
+The benefit-cost ratio creates a common scale, which allows comparisons of impact between otherwise incomparable outcomes.

 Metrics Deep Dive